-Prior to this offering, there has been no public market for our common stock, and although we expect that our common stock will be approved for listing on the public market for our common stock following this offering.
+Prior to this offering, there has been no public market for our common stock, and although our common stock has been approved for listing on the Nasdaq Global Select Market, we cannot assure investors that there will be an active public market for our common stock following this offering.
 We cannot predict what effect, if any, sales of our shares in the public market or the availability of shares for sale will have on the market price of our common stock.
 Future sales of substantial amounts of common stock in the public market, including shares issued upon exercise of outstanding options, or the perception that such sales may occur, however, could adversely affect the market price of our common stock and also could adversely affect our future ability to raise capital through the sale of our common stock or other equity-related securities of ours at times and prices we believe appropriate.

-Upon completion of this offering, based on our shares outstanding as of September 30, 2020, and after giving effect to the conversion of all outstanding shares of our convertible preferred stock, shares of our common stock will be outstanding, or shares of common stock if the underwriters exercise their option to purchase additional shares in full.
+Upon completion of this offering, based on our shares outstanding as of September 30, 2020, and after giving effect to the conversion of all outstanding shares of our convertible preferred stock, 41,527,219 shares of our common stock will be outstanding, or 43,327,219 shares of common stock if the underwriters exercise their option to purchase additional shares in full.
 All of the shares of common stock expected to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act unless held by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 The remaining outstanding shares of our common stock will be deemed "restricted securities" as that term is defined under Rule 144.
 Restricted securities may be sold in the public market only if their offer and sale is registered under the Securities Act or if the offer and sale of those securities qualify for an exemption from registration, including exemptions provided by Rules 144 and 701 under the Securities Act, which are summarized below.